yolanda93/multimedia-information-retrieval/README.md

 # Information Retrieval Multimedia System

-The goal of this project is to implement of a basic CBIR using Lucene
+The goal of this project is to implement a basic CBIR using Lucene

 # Usage